Listing a company on the Icelandic stock exchange in 2023

 Our Iceland listing fees

-Healy Consultants Group PLC’s Iceland listing fees vary according to i) expected market capitalisation and ii) whether it is a primary or secondary listing and iii) the aggregate number of shares outstanding at the time of initial listing.
+Healy Consultants Group’s Iceland listing fees vary according to i) expected market capitalisation and ii) whether it is a primary or secondary listing and iii) the aggregate number of shares outstanding at the time of initial listing.
 Please contact us for a tailored package.